regilero/regilero.github.com/_posts/2015-10-04-http_smuggling_in_2015_part_one.markdown

 Here the biggest issue is at `[*2*]`, the middleware receive a Walter response which is assigned to ivan request (request #2).

-Suzann has performed some sort of Jedi trick on the empire dock's guards and they feed the next ship requesting something from the docks with one or more wookies instead of the regular cargo.
+Suzann has performed some kind of Jedi trick on the empire dock's guards and they feed the next ship requesting something from the docks with one or more wookies instead of the regular cargo.